vishnuajithg/OBSIDIAN-HORIZON/README.md

 - **Node.js**: Ensure Node.js is installed.
 - **MetaMask**: Install the MetaMask browser extension.
 - **Ethereum Test Network**: Use a test network.

+## License 📜

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.